IGUNUBLUE/challenge-pluriza/README.md

-# challenge-pluriza
+# pluriza-challenge
-Challenge to pluriza companie
+Challenge from pluriza